-The Joan and Sanford I. Weill Department of Medicine is home to one of the premiere internal medicine residency program in the country.
+The Joan and Sanford I. Weill Department of Medicine is home to one of the country's premiere internal medicine residency programs.

 Divisions & Programs